haggen/untga/README.md

 You'll need:

 1. Node.js v23+.
-2. Docker Compose.
+2. Docker Compose v2+.
-3. Traefik v2+ connected to a network named `traefik`.
+3. Traefik v3+ connected to a Docker network named `traefik`.
+More on https://github.com/corenzan/traefik.

-Copy `compose.override.yml.development-example` as `compose.override.yml` and `.env.example` as `.env` and run:
+Copy `compose.override.yml.development-example` to `compose.override.yml` and `.env.example` to `.env`, then run:

 ```shell
 docker compose up --watch
 ```

-We use [Docker Compose's watch mode](https://docs.docker.com/compose/how-tos/file-watch/) to automatically copy into the container files that are changed in the host.
+We use [Docker Compose's watch mode](https://docs.docker.com/compose/how-tos/file-watch/) to automatically copy files changed on the host into the container.

 Launch https://untga.local.crz.li.